1977 All-Ireland Senior Camogie Championship

 The 1977 All-Ireland Senior Camogie Championship was the high point of the 1977 season.
 The championship was won by Kilkenny who defeated Wexford by a seven-point margin in the final for a historic first success.
 The match drew an attendance of 4,000.
-It marked the first victory as captain for Angela Downey, arguably the greatest player in the history of camogie, who also scored 2-3 in the match.
+It marked the first victory as captain for Angela Downey, who also scored 2-3 in the match.

 Early Rounds

 In the quarter-finals Wexford had a comfortable victory over Cork, Dublin defeated Antrim and 1974 junior champions Clare defeated 1976 junior champions Down (they led convincingly 5-2 to 0-3 at half time) to qualify for their first semi-final since 1944.
 A 20th-minute goal from Bernie Murphy meant Wexford took command of the semi-final, Clare trailed 3-1 to 0-1 at half time and their only rewards for a strong third quarter was a goal from Margaret O'Toole before Wexford finished with three more goals.
 Kilkenny beat Tipperary in the quarter-final and Angela Downey scored four of Kilkenny’s goals in their semi-final victory over Dublin at Parnell Park.